 COSTS AND LOGISTICS

 *Red Herring does not accept sponsorship of its events to avoid conflict of interest.
 As a result, all participants wishing to attend and present at the regional Top 100 Forums are required to purchase a membership to the event.
 The fee to attend an event, which is run independently from the publication, is fully disclosed and agreed upon by all companies.
 The Red Herring Top 100 membership fee is applicable to all participants and companies participating in the final phase.
 The fee covers conference membership and materials, lunches, evening cocktail receptions, and the award dinner.

-No one outside of a select few members of the Red Herring team have access to a company’s submission information.
+No one outside of a select few members of the Red Herring team has access to a company’s submission information.
 It will never be used for any other purpose than to understand, analyze, review and judge the companies.
-Absolutely no information is shared, published or in anyway compromised.
+Absolutely no information is shared, published or in any way compromised.
 It is a de-facto confidentiality agreement.